 Increasing the Wellbeing Workforce

 The Student Wellbeing Package will ensure every Queensland primary and secondary state school student has access to a wellbeing professional at school.
-From 1 July 2021, schools and regions will work closely together to recruit additional wellbeing professionals, predominantly psychologists, to support students' wellbeing and mental health at school.
-Where required, to meet the specific needs of school communities, regions and schools may employ other wellbeing professionals (including guidance officers with a counselling focus and social workers).
+From 1 July 2021, schools and regions have been working closely to recruit additional wellbeing professionals, including psychologists, guidance officers (with a counselling focus), social workers and youth workers, to support students' wellbeing and mental health at school.

-Every Queensland state school will benefit from the Student Wellbeing Package and schools will not need to apply to access additional support from wellbeing professionals.
-Funding will be provided in three phases over the duration of the initiative.
+Every Queensland state school will benefit from the Student Wellbeing Package and schools do not need to apply to access additional support from wellbeing professionals.
+Funding is being provided in three phases over the duration of the initiative.

-Additional wellbeing professionals provided through the Student Wellbeing Package will complement and add to the support already provided to students in Queensland state schools by guidance officers, school-based youth health nurses, youth support coordinators and other wellbeing support staff.
-Additional wellbeing professionals will work as part of schools' established student support teams and contribute to schools' whole-school approach to supporting students' wellbeing and mental health.
+Additional wellbeing professionals provided through the Student Wellbeing Package complement and add to the support already provided to students in Queensland state schools by guidance officers, school-based youth health nurses, youth support coordinators and other wellbeing support staff.
+Additional wellbeing professionals are working as part of schools' established student support teams and contribute to schools' whole-school approach to supporting students' wellbeing and mental health.

 GPs in Schools Pilot

-The GPs in Schools Pilot will place General Practitioners (GPs) in 20 Queensland state schools with secondary students in areas of greatest need.
-The service will provide students with free access to a GP at school 1 day per week, removing barriers students may otherwise face to receive timely and appropriate healthcare.
-The provision of this service will have positive impacts for students' health and wellbeing and their readiness and ability to engage positively at school.
+The GPs in Schools Pilot is placing General Practitioners (GPs) in 50 Queensland state schools with secondary students.
+The service provides students with free access to a GP at school 1 day per week, removing barriers students may otherwise face to receiving timely and appropriate healthcare.
+The provision of this service has positive impacts for students' health and wellbeing and their readiness and ability to engage positively at school.

-Schools will be invited to nominate to participate in the pilot by responding to an Expression of Interest (EOI), outlining the level of need in their school and how providing access to a GP at school will benefit their students' health and wellbeing.
-This EOI will open on 12 July 2021.
+All Queensland state schools with secondary students were invited to apply to participate in the pilot by responding to an expression of interest, outlining the level of need in their school and how providing access to a GP at school would benefit their students' health and wellbeing.